-Donald Trump Approval Ratings Today: Still Historically Low, And Diving
+Donald Trump Approval Ratings Today: Still Historically Low And Diving

 “House health-care bill can’t pass Senate w/o major changes.
 To my friends in House: pause, start over.
 Get it right, don’t get it fast.”

-There is some good news in Trumps poll numbers, however.
+There is some good news in Trump’s poll numbers, however.
 Another recent Gallup survey showed that 53 percent of Americans believe that Trump will bring prosperity back to the country.

 Do you believe that Donald Trump’s approval ratings accurately represent how trump is doing as President?

-[Featured Image by Jim Lo Scalzo – Pool/Getty Images]
+[Featured Image by Jim Lo Scalzo/Pool/Getty Images]